 Estimated Completion Reason for Reappropriations Date 7- Currently there are charging stations at the Utilities Building, at the West Jefferson Parking Lot, and at the Community Center.
 The Electric Department plans to use the reappropriated dollars in the new fiscal year to install more charging stations at locations that have yet to be determined.
 The first logical choice is the East Jefferson Parking Lot.
 It should also be noted that the department is closely monitoring the developments associated with the Volkswagen settlement to determine if additional dollars will be available.
-2019/2020 2 The funds in this account are slated for the purchase of a new utility billing printer to print over ten thousand utility bills each month for our electric, water and sanitation operations.
-We are currently using a refurbished printer given to us after our previous printer stopped working.
-Funding will be from our three enterprise funds.
+2019/2020 2 Funding will be from our three enterprise funds.
 2020/2021 3 The funds in this account are slated for the purchase of a new electric vehicle.
 2020/2021 4 In January 2018 the Electric Department funded the consulting services agreement with PGAV to perform separate commercial market analyses on the Leffingwell Avenue Industrial Area and the Kirkwood Road/Big Bend Area analysis, 4 but the Leffingwell Avenue Area study was put on hold by City Administration.
 The intent of these analyses is to determine why these areas are under-developed with the ultimate goal of attracting development to these areas.
 Any new development in Kirkwood under-developed areas will increase load and revenue for Kirkwood Electric.
-2020/2021 2 The construction activities associated with the modernization of the traffic signals on Kirkwood 5 Rd. are almost finished.
+2020/2021 5 The construction activities associated with the modernization of the traffic signals on Kirkwood 5 Rd. are almost finished.
 Funds must be reappropriated to complete the administrative processing associated with the final contractor payments and reimbursements.
 2020/2021